Posted by juliac in 1/2 Day Vacation, Articles, Featured | Comments Off on 1/2 Day Vacation: Je t’aime, Vouvray! Loving the Loire Valley

 About 50 percent of the production of wine in Vouvray is sparkling wine, so we started the tasting with the Sylvain Gaudron Vouvray Sparkling Wine 2011 ($22).
 What an incredible value for such a fantastic sparkling wine.
 Vibrant and very interesting aromas of minerals, honey, apricot and lemon popped from the glass where thousands of tiny, tight bubbles streamlined towards the rim.
 Flinty on the palate, complex fruits and minerality with some nutty characteristics were dominated by a lively, bright, clean mouthfeel and really beautiful zippy acidity.
 Others in the tasting mentioned chalky, oyster shell characteristics, but I didn’t get this.
 Then again, I am not totally familiar with Vouvray, and apparently this is a common characteristic.
 Regardless, I savored every sip – immensely.
 It was easy to drink , totally enjoyable with every sip, and a steal at $22 dollars.

 There were a total of four Vouvray wines in the tasting, and each of the wine writers that regularly participate in the Snooth tastings received two bottles each.
 Each of the four wines sampled were given rave reviews by everyone participating in the tasting.
 The other bottle I received was a dry white still Vouvray that was just as palate pleasing and easy to drink as the Gaudron sparkling: Domaine du Margalleau Vouvray Sec 2012 ($15).
 Soft and delicate on the palate, aromas of toasted almond and stone fruit were highlighted, once again, by intense, magnetic mineral notes.
 The mouthfeel was pure and focused; lovely honey notes, spice and a solid acidic backbone were evident on the finish.
 It’s the type of wine that you don’t want to put down.
-Just grab a glass, put your feet up, sip and relax.
+Just grab a glass, put your feet up, sip and relax while you play situs slot online.

 Vouvray has a cold, damp climate and the vineyards are planted on plateaus along the Loire river and along the tributaries that feed into it.
 Much like our climate here in Oregon, Vouvray has major vintage variation due to the drastic changes in climate conditions from year to year.
 In warmer years, there will be a higher production of sweeter dessert-style wines, while the cooler years will see more production of dry (sec) Chenin Blancs that are characterized by the natural high acidity of the varietal.
 Because of the vintage variation and the naturally high acidity of Chenin Blanc, Vouvray is most definitely my type of wine region.
 I prefer wines from cooler regions where wine grapes are more concentrated and have higher acidity; especially, when the varietals’ characteristics shine like they do with the Vouvrays.
 Indeed, I need to head back to the Loire Valley, and this time, I’ll be spending time sipping high quality, great value, pure Chenin Blanc in Vouvray.
 Je t’aime, Vouvray!